CowKeyMan/SBWT-Search/README.md

-                                (represented by -2s) are not considered by the algorithm, and they are simply skipped over and considered to not be part of the read.
+                                (represented by -2s) are not considered by the algorithm, and they are simply skipped over and considered to not be part of the seq.
 If this option is set, then they will be considered as indexes which have had no colors found.
       --no-headers              Do not write the headers to the outut